ApsaraDB/PolarDB-for-PostgreSQL/README.md

 reference [deployment](/doc/polardb/deployment.md) for detail instructions.

 Regress and other test details can be found [here](/doc/polardb/regress.md).
-Some benchmarking example is [here](/doc/polardb/benchmark.md)
+Some benchmarking example is [here](/doc/polardb/benchmark.md).

 ## Architecture & Roadmap

 PolarDB uses a share-nothing architecture.
 Each node stores data and also executes queries, and they coordinate with each other through message passing.
 The architecture allows the database to be scaled by adding more nodes to the cluster.

 PolarDB slices a table into shards by hashing its primary key.
 The number of shards is configurable.
 Shards are stored in PolarDB nodes.
-When a query accesses shards in multiple nodes, a distributed transaction and a transaction coordinator are used to maintain ACID across nodes.
+When a query accesses shards in many nodes, a distributed transaction and a transaction coordinator are used to maintain ACID across nodes.

 Each shard is replicated to three nodes with each replica stored on a different node.
 In order to save costs, we can deploy two of the replicas to store complete data.
-The third replica only stores write ahead log (WAL), which participates in the election but cannot be chosen as the leader.
+The third replica only stores a write-ahead log (WAL), which participates in the election but cannot be chosen as the leader.

 See [architecture design](/doc/polardb/arch.md) for more information